 Another way you can tackle this is to create your own product.
 For example, if you download the closing price of gold and the closing price of silver over a specific period, you can create your own asset called gold-silver, by dividing silver into gold.
 If you are only planning on back testing the closing price of the pair, then this methodology can work.
 If the software package you use allows you to upload your own instruments, you can back test your new instrument gold-silver.

-Statistical Arbitrage Pairs Tradingstatistical-arbitrage-pairs-trading
+Statistical Arbitrage Pairs Trading

-There is a trading strategy known as statistical arbitrage which is a form of intra-day pair trading, that is pair trading using a quantitative method
+There is a trading strategy known as statistical arbitrage which is a form of intra-day pair trading, that is pair trading using a quantitative method.

 This strategy takes advantage of pairs that are co-integrated where the relative value changes intra-day.
 This could be a standard pair, such as gasoline versus crude oil or even a pair between a futures contract of a currency and a cash currency pair.
 Another example might be the dollar index versus the EUR/USD.